calaldees/barcampCanterbury/organisers-guide.md

 [University of Kent: School of Computing](https://www.cs.kent.ac.uk/) has generously donated space in previous years.
 Use of the University of Kent logo is restricted to formal university activities only.

+An evening venue for continued socialising should be organised.
+Transport and accessibility for attendees should be considered.
+[gulbenkian cafe](https://thegulbenkian.co.uk/your-visit/eat-drink/) event catering have cordoned off an area in previous years.

 Branding
 --------